 Regarding b), secure transport protocol is applied for both C-plane and U-plane of RTC network in the Release-18 stage 3 work (i.e., WI: iRTCW).
 This study also applies the secure transport protocol (i.e., Secure WebSocket for C-plane, SRTP and SCTP for U-plane).
 Then, the security of the communication channels is regarded as guranteed.

-Regarding c), as an operator provided/assisted RTC service, trustable subscriber identification and verification are required to prevent unauthorized use of service and spoofing since a user self-claimed RTC user identity is untrusted.
+Regarding c), as an operator provided/assisted RTC service, trustable subscriber identification and verification are required to prevent unauthorized use of service and spoofing in the operator's network since a user self-claimed RTC user identity is untrusted.
+In addition to this, the originating RTC user identity is intended to be used not only for display at the terminating party but also for authorization at the opposite RTC network in the collaboration scenario 4, a solution to deliver the trusted user identity between two different RTC network is required.

-Then, this key issue studies the verification of the originating RTC user identity at the terminating network entity as a solution for the aspect of c).
+Then, this key issue addresses the solution to deliver the trusted RTC user identity in the RTC networks considering the collaboration scenario 4 for the aspect of c).

-NOTE 2: This key issue focusses on the case WebRTC clients which connected to an RTC operator network are authenticated by the RTC network operator.

-NOTE 3: As a principle, the third-party access to the operator network needs to be controlled with SLAs and with secure access to protect the underlying network resources (e.g., rate limiting, abuse protection and security measures).